 Some people cast a spell on you even though you rarely see them.
-Vincentzo Sanzoni was one of them.
+Vincenzo Sanzoni was one of them.
 He passed away when i was a teenager, but i could still remember him very clearly.
 We've learnt his story many years after his death.
 I wish i could listen from him.
-Vincentzo Sanzoni : An internee in WWII
+Vincenzo Sanzoni : An internee in WWII

-Days, months, years have passed and there were no letters from Vincentzo.
+Days, months, years have passed and there were no letters from Vincenzo.
 Sanzoni family was waiting for a letter but nothing.
-They thought that Vincentzo was dead.
+They thought that Vincenzo was dead.
 They had the funeral rites for him.
-But one day the postman came with a letter.
+But one day the postman (named Cemil) came with a letter.
 Firstly they've thought it's a letter before he died.

 My grandmother doesn't know the details of WW2.
 As we've investigated the history, the reason of capturing Italians by Germans was the Armistice of Cassibile in 3 September 1943.
 Many Italian soldiers and officers were confronted with the choice to continue fighting as allies of the German army otherwise, be sent to detention camps in Germany.

 Those soldiers were called Italian Military Internees.
 The Germans disarmed and captured 1,007,000 Italian soldiers, out of a total of approximately 2,000,000 actually in the army.
 Of these, 196,000 fled during the deportation.
 Of the remaining approximately 810,000 , more than 13,000 lost their lives during the transportation from the Greek islands to the mainland and 94,000 decided immediately to accept the offer to fight alongside the Germans.